activitypods/activitypods/docs/src/content/docs/guides/deploy-your-own-pod-provider.md

 ### Install Docker

-We have prepared a script for this:
+We have prepared a script to do this easily on Ubuntu-like server:

 ```bash
 ./install-docker.sh